Pyrite32/moho-includes/README.md

   "C:\\Path\\to\\moho-includes"
 ],
 ```
-4. Ensure LuaLS is enabled and running.
-(LuaLS will show a custom status '😺Lua' at the right of VS Code's status bar).
+4. Ensure LuaLS is enabled and running (LuaLS will show a custom status '😺Lua' at the right of VS Code's status bar).